How to use nl2protocol.

 04 · Reading the visual surface

-The five columns
+The three columns

 - Instruction.
 Your input text.
 Phrases that became citations have colored underlines — the hue tells you what kind of value they grounded.